 The US CRA regulatory program also requires an NRSRO to make and retain certain records relating to its business and to retain certain other records made in the normal course of business operations.
-These include, among other things, records documenting the established procedures and methodologies used by the NRSRO to determine credit ratings, as well as certain records with respect to each current credit rating.
-The SEC's regulations also require an NRSRO to maintain internal records, including nonpublic information and work papers, used to form the basis of a credit rating issued by the NRSRO.
+These include, among other things, records documenting the established procedures and methodologies used by the NRSRO to determine credit ratings, as well as certain records with respect to each current credit rating.70 The SEC's regulations also require an NRSRO to maintain internal records, including nonpublic information and work papers, used to form the basis of a credit rating issued by the NRSRO.71

 Finally, a new provision in the US CRA regulatory program adopted by the SEC in September 2009 is designed to reduce the asymetry of information by providing a mechanism for NRSROs to issue unsolicited credit ratings for structured finance products.
-Specifically, an NRSRO hired by an issuer, sponsor, or underwriter of a structured finance security or money market instrument (or arranger) to rate such products will be required to alert other NRSROs that an arranger has initiated the rating process and to promptly inform the other NRSROs where the information being provided by the arranger to the hired NRSRO may be obtained.
-The goal is increase the number of credit ratings determined for a structured finance product, including ratings from NRSROs that are not paid by the issuer to determine the credit rating.
+Specifically, an NRSRO hired by an issuer, sponsor, or underwriter of a structured finance security or money market instrument (or arranger) to rate such products will be required to alert other NRSROs that an arranger has initiated the rating process and to promptly inform the other NRSROs where the information being provided by the arranger to the hired NRSRO may be obtained.72 The goal is increase the number of credit ratings determined for a structured finance product, including ratings from NRSROs that are not paid by the issuer to determine the credit rating.

 The Australian CRA regulatory program contains a number of provisions designed to promote the objectives of the first IOSCO CRA Principle.
-For example, the conditions of a CRA's AFS license obligate a CRA to (among other things) periodically monitor and update ratings, have independently assessed training courses for credit analysts, have in place adequate arrangements to ensure compliance with financial services laws, and comply with the IOSCO CRA Code requirements relating to the quality and integrity of ratings.
-By, in effect, codifying the IOSCO CRA Code into law, the Australian regulatory program requires CRAs to adhere to the IOSCO CRA Code provisions designed to give effect to the first IOSCO CRA Principle.
+For example, the conditions of a CRA's AFS license obligate a CRA to (among other things) periodically monitor and update ratings, have independently assessed training courses for credit analysts, have in place

-methodologies for determining or monitoring credit ratings, based on whether the rated person or an affiliate purchases or will purchase the credit rating or any other service or product of the NRSRO or any associated person; and issuing or threatening to take a negative ratings action with respect to securities or money market instruments issued by an asset pool or as part of any asset-backed or mortgage-backed securities transaction, unless all or a portion of the assets within such pool or part of such transaction also are rated by the NRSRO, where such practice is engaged in by the NRSRO for an anticompetitive purpose.
-Exchange Act Rule 17g-2.
+69 Exchange Act Rule 17g-6.
+Specifically, an NRSRO is prohibited from conditioning or threatening to condition the issuance of a credit rating on the purchase of any other services or products, of the NRSRO or any associated person; issuing, offering or threatening to issue, modifying, or offering or threatening to modify a credit rating that is not determined in accordance with the NRSRO's established procedures and methodologies for determining or monitoring credit ratings, based on whether the rated person or an affiliate purchases or will purchase the credit rating or any other service or product of the NRSRO or any associated person; and issuing or threatening to take a negative ratings action with respect to securities or money market instruments issued by an asset pool or as part of any asset-backed or mortgage-backed securities transaction, unless all or a portion of the assets within such pool or part of such transaction also are rated by the NRSRO, where such practice is engaged in by the NRSRO for an anticompetitive purpose.

+70 Exchange Act Rule 17g-2.
 The records required for each current credit rating are (1) the identity of any credit analyst(s) that participated in determining the credit rating; (2) the identity of the person(s) that approved the credit rating before it was issued; (3) if a quantitative model was a substantial component in the process of determining the credit rating of a security or money market instrument issued by an asset pool or as part of any asset-backed or mortgage-backed securities transaction, a record of the rationale for any material difference between the credit rating implied by the model and the final credit rating issued; and (4) whether the credit rating was solicited or unsolicited.